Tech News Digest… Breaking news into bite-sized chunks.

 Helpouts Is Live

 Help from experts in their field is everywhere online if you know where to look.
-And most of it, like our own MakeUseOf Answers, is offered completely free.
+And most of it is offered completely free.
 Despite this heartwarming fact, Google thinks there is a gap in the market it hopes to fill with Helpouts, which offers “real help from real people in real time.”

 Google Helpouts was announced earlier this year but it has now officially launched and can be accessed here.
 The idea is that you pay an expert to talk to you via video chat about whatever issue you are experiencing.
 Everything from makeup tips to language lessons is available for those willing to pay.
 Which, as newspapers have discovered, people aren’t prone to do on the Internet.